Mahdihsini/mohammad/README.md

 I’m so happy to be part of something big✅💯🔥
-Posting my daily #gUmi to keep the streak alive 🔥 https://x.com/mahdi_hsini/status/1994684558009106596?s=20
+Posting my daily #gUmi to keep the streak alive 🔥 https://x.com/mahdi_hsini/status/1994684558009106596?s=20 Exploring the world of @UmiNetwork — the future of decentralized finance 🔥